The United States Congress designated the Far South Egans Wilderness (map

 and is managed by the Bureau of Land Management.

 The Far South Egans Wilderness consists primarily of an extremely rugged portion of the Egan Range.
-A mountain range not quite ready to surrender, the Egan Range dramatically ascends 4,500 feet to form the spectacular limestone cliffs with multicolored strata.
+A mountain range not quite ready to surrender, the Egan Range dramatically ascends from about 5,800 feet to 9,823 feet to form the spectacular limestone cliffs with multicolored strata.
 The area includes an unusual and scenic intermixed Ponderosa and Bristlecone pine forest.

 The east side of the Egan Range is less rugged and supports a dense cover of woodlands (pinyon and juniper).
 Large stands of ponderosa exist at higher elevations (7,000 feet).
 Mule deer, elk, bighorn sheep, mountain lions, and raptors such as golden eagles and ferruginous hawks are among numerous wildlife species found in the mountains of the Far South Egans Wilderness.